joshjohanning/joshjohanning.github.io/_posts/2021-10-01-azure-frontdoor-preview-experience.md

     - Maybe we were just doing it wrong, but we struggled to do native URL Rewriting in Azure Front Door - it's incredibly ~~possible~~ likely that we are just misinterpreting how it's supposed to work
     - See my [Stack Overflow](https://stackoverflow.com/questions/68564910/url-rewrite-in-azure-front-door-preview-standard-premium) post of what we were trying to do, and someone's [suggestion](https://stackoverflow.com/a/68914412/4270353) on how to resolve (I have not had a chance to test yet)
     - We instead did [URL Rewriting](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/url-rewriting?view=aspnetcore-5.0) by using middleware at the app level.
 It just requires a making a [small modification in the startup.cs file](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/url-rewriting?view=aspnetcore-5.0#url-redirect) (and if you're serving a Swagger page, there too!).
 See: [examples below](#url-rewrite)
-    - If working with an Azure Function App, [modify the host.json's] .
-For Function Apps, there is no way to rewrite the incoming URL.
+    - For Function Apps, there is no way to rewrite the incoming URL.
 However, you can edit the [host.json file and customize the base path](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-output#hostjson-settings) by modifying the `routePrefix` property.
 See: [example below](#function-apps---hostjson)
 - Update Times
     - Okay minor gripe, but it takes anywhere from [5-20 minutes](https://docs.microsoft.com/en-us/azure/frontdoor/standard-premium/faq#how-long-does-it-take-to-deploy-an-azure-front-door-does-my-front-door-still-work-when-being-updated) for a change you make to Front Door to propagate down to you
     - Sometimes loading in a different browser / using a proxy can help alleviate cache/dns issues